spectrumitec/ai_local/README.md

 <u>Required</u>

+- Docker Desktop (windows / Mac)
+- Docker (Linux / Mac)
-- LM Studio (AL models)
+- LM Studio (AI models) - more models availalbe
-- Docker Desktop (Deployment of this configuration)
-- HeidiSQL (Windows DB client)
+- Ollama (Linux or Mac where LM Studio is not available)

 Optional use of Ollama however there is less support for Milvus embedding models (at current time)